What Is Music Publishing? The Complete Beginner’s Guide

 Self-releasing through a distributor like LANDR is one of the best ways to get your music out there and build a following that can lead to songwriter royalties.

-• Retain full ownership of both your compositions and master recordings.
+• Retain full ownership of both your compositions and masters

-• Collect publishing royalties straight from collecting societies.
+• Collect publishing royalties directly from collecting societies

 Songwriter royalties in music publishing